AATechCulture/The-Furious-Fisk/README.md

 * How might we make it possible for people who have poor vision to have an easy booking experience?
 * How might we make it easier for first-time and infrequent flyers to navigate the site?

+Examples:
+* How might we decrease the United States chances of alien and monster attacks given what we know from popular alien and monster movies?
+* How might we make it possible for people in cities not to have to own a car by making car-sharing easier so that the environment will be less damaged and people can save money?
+* How might we ....

 ## Project Description 🤯
 Captain is an improved chatbot that streamlines and enhances the booking experience to be inclusive, efficient, and user-friendly, leveraging